-NUR 5000 - Nursing Theories and Concepts Credits: 3
+NUR 5000 - Nursing Theories and Concepts

-This course will investigate and analyze major conceptual frameworks in nursing that guide research and nursing practice.
-Students will explore approaches to theory development and theory testing in nursing and enhance of skills of critical thinking and critiquing.
+Investigation and analysis of major conceptual frameworks in nursing that guide research and nursing practice.
+Exploration of approaches to theory development and theory testing in nursing.
+Enhancement of skills of critical thinking and critiquing.

-NUR 5010 - Nursing Research I Credits: 3
+NUR 5010 - Nursing Research I

-This course will explore research problems in nursing; the relationship between theory, practice and research; and ethical implications of research.
+Exploration of research problems in nursing; the relationship between theory, practice and research; and ethical implications of research.
 The steps of the research process are studied in depth as a basis for critical appraisal of nursing studies.

 Prerequisite: Undergraduate course in Introduction to Nursing Research or equivalent knowledge.

-NUR 5030 - Issues and Trends in Health Care, Social Policy and Health Care Delivery Systems Credits: 3
+NUR 5030 - Issues and Trends in Health Care, Social Policy and Health Care Delivery Systems

-Students will analyze issues and trends in health care related to societal structures and organizations, technology, politics, and social policy.
-Theories, practices, and research about group behavior, communication, and change are studied to enhance nurse advocacy in resolution of issues.
+Analysis of issues and trends in health care related to societal structures and organizations, technology, politics and social policy.
+Theories, practices and research about group behavior, communication and change are studied to enhance nurse advocacy in resolution of issues.
 Principles of ethical decision-making are integrated as they relate to the resolution of issues and to change in health delivery systems.

-NUR 5040 - Human Diversity/ Transcultural Nursing Credits: 3
+NUR 5040 - Human Diversity/Transcultural Nursing

 This course examines advanced practice nursing practice from an epidemiological perspective within the context of cultural and social pluralism.
-Emphasis on multiple dimensions of human diversity including culture, race, ethnicity, age, gender, and spiritual preference.
+Emphasis on multiple dimensions of human diversity including culture, race, ethnicity, age, gender and spiritual preference.

-NUR 5050 - Contemporary Role of the Advanced Practice Nurse Credits: 3
+NUR 5050 - Contemporary Role of the Advanced Practice Nurse

 This course establishes a theoretical base for the execution of the role of the nurse in advanced practice.
-Current issues in clinical practice, education, and administration will be examined.
+Current issues in clinical practice, education and administration will be examined.

-NUR 5101 - Educational Organization and Faculty Role Development Credits: 3
+NUR 5101 - Educational Organization and Faculty Role Development

-This course covers a consideration of types of postsecondary education and organizational patterns in higher education and health agency staff development education units.
-Multiple aspects of the faculty role, faculty socialization, and development and faculty/student issues will be addressed.
+A consideration of types of postsecondary education and organizational patterns in higher education and health agenxy staff development education units.
+Multiple aspects of the faculty role, faculty socializeation, and development and faculty/student issues will be addressed.
 Students will analyze the impact of health care reform as it relates to the role of nurse faculty in higher education and health care agencies.